 The positioning of the forearm as it lays back in external rotation matters significantly when we’re talking about how forces are distributed along the elbow, since the muscles in the medial forearm attach directly to the structures in the elbow that are frequently injured (UCL, olecranon, etc).

 Additionally, through and at ball release, an actively contracted pronator-flexor mass can reduce ball velocity and increase braking forces, which will reduce kinetics around the elbow joint at possibly critical points in the delivery, perhaps reducing the load the UCL and the distal elbow takes on.

-Fitness of the arm and elbow is the major component that is left out in these articles, because it’s way cooler to talk about pitching mechanics and how you can optimize them for better velocity and durability.
+Fitness of the arm and elbow contributes to protecting a pitcher’s elbow and is always the major component that is left out in these articles, because it’s way cooler to talk about pitching mechanics and how you can optimize them for better velocity and durability.
 However, it’s obvious to anyone that if you have a stronger and better-conditioned arm, you’ll generally suffer less injuries.

 Curveballs require the most stability around the elbow to throw properly, and this fitness factor can be improved through exercises in the weight room and in the pitching tunnel without throwing baseballs at maximal loads.
 A simple example would be kneeling 2 lb. iron ball tosses into a wall: